Danny Lyon: THE BIKERIDERS: 38 NEWBURY STREET, SUITE 402, BOSTON

 About the Artist

 Danny Lyon (b.
 1942, Brooklyn, New York) is a self-taught American documentary photographer and filmmaker.
 An innovator of New Journalism documentation, Lyon’s worked from the inside, as a participant in his chosen subject.
-In 1968 he joined the civil rights movement and became chief photographer for SNCC where he became the roommate of and lifelong friend of Senator John Lewis.
-Following that he spent 6 months photographing from within the Texas penal system where he befriended notoriously dangerous convicts.
+In 1962 he joined the civil rights movement and became chief photographer for SNCC where he became the roommate of and lifelong friend of Congressman John Lewis.
+Following that he spent two years photographing from within the Texas penal system where he befriended notoriously dangerous convicts.
 In 1971 the project was published in Conversations with the Dead.
 He received a BA in history in 1963 from the University of Chicago, where he served as a staff photographer for the Student Non-Violent Coordinating Committee.

 Lyon has received numerous awards and accolades including the Rockefeller Fellowship, the Guggenheim Fellowship in film, and the National Endowment for the Arts Photography Fellowship.
 He received an Honorary Doctorate of Fine Arts from The Art Institute of Boston and his work has been collected by major institutions such as the George Eastman House, Museum of the City of New York, The Photographers’ Gallery in London, Whitney Museum of American Art, Walker Arts Center in Minneapolis, Baltimore Museum of Art, the Art Institute of Chicago, Boston MFA, and Philadelphia Art Museum.